djndl1/CSNotes/os/concepts/processes_threads.md

 1. how to pass information to another process/thread

-2. how processes/threads do not get in the way of others
+2. how processes/threads do not interfere with others

+3. Proper sequencing when dependencies are present among processes/threads.

 To overcome race conditions, mutual exclusion is needed.
 The choice of appropriate primitive operations for achieving mutual exclusion is a major design issue in any operating system.